cdt-eth/cdt-eth/README.md

 ## My name is Christian Turner (he/him)

 🇨🇴 I'm a husband, father, programmer, and runner<br>
-📚 Getting my Master in Computer Science from Georgia Tech<br>
+📚 Getting my Masters in Computer Science from Georgia Tech<br>
 📱 2021 Goals: Submit my first iOS app to the App Store<br>
 ⚡ Fun fact: I'm a [wedding photographer](https://christiandavidphoto.com) on the side.